Liu-Hy/nlp-contrib-graph/README.md

 ## Scripts
 * **pre**.py - preprocess training data, report potential errors, produce *all_sent*.csv and *pos_sent*.csv
 * **ext**.py - preprocess training data, and produce *triples*.csv
-* <code>simpletransformers/</code> - the customized Simple Transformers package
-  * With customized model for subtask 1 to incorporate additional features
-  * Extended from Simple Transformers version 0.51.10, compatible with common usage
-  * Please first install the common package by running this code:
-    * <code>pip install simpletransformers==0.51.10</code>\
-    find the installation directory, and replace the <code>simpletransformers</code> folder with this folder

 * <code>train_sent/</code> - Note that all scripts in this folder require the customized Simple Transformers package.
   * A binary classifier is trained for subtask 1: contribution sentence classification